 Locales and Code Pages

-The language determines the text and data formatting conventions, while the country/region determines the local conventions.
+The language determines the text and data formatting conventions, while the Country/Region determines the national conventions.
 Every language has a unique mapping, represented by code pages, which includes characters other than those in the alphabet (such as punctuation marks and numbers).
 A code page is a character set and is related to the language.
-As such, a locale is a unique combination of language, country/region, and code page.
+As such, a locale is a unique combination of language, Country/Region, and code page.
 The locale and code page setting can be changed at run time by calling the setlocale function.

 Different languages might use different code pages.
 For example, the ANSI code page 1252 is used for English and most European languages, and the ANSI code page 932 is used for Japanese Kanji.
 Virtually all code pages share the ASCII character set for the lowest 128 characters (0x00 to 0x7F).